Propagant/APiDocsToHTML/README.md

 - Categories, that will contain certain elements use symbol `|>`
 - Readonly categories (without any elements) use symbol `|>` and must end with symbol `<|`
 - Category-Elements use symbol `|#`
+- You can end a specific element content with empty element symbol `|#`
 - Everything below certain category belongs to the specific category
 - Everything that doesn't start with the category symbol or element symbol will belong to the currently selected element as a CONTENT
 - Element syntax is as follows: **|#STYLECLASS=CONTENT** (use regular tabs/line breaks to create a much organized content)